amikael/HELFI/README.md

 As a whole, the HELFI corpus is restricted by these two CC-BY 4.0 Intenational licenses while some of its parts remain in the public domain when distributed separately.

-# Parts that Remain in the Public Domain
+## Parts that Remain in the Public Domain

 1. The Finnish 1933/1938 Bible translation.
-The official master copy of the translation is available at the National Archives of Finland.
-There are still typographical mutations between the available printed and electronic copies of the translation.
-The HELFI corpus contains the electronic copy curated by Anssi Yli-Jyrä in the Finnish Analytical Bible Concordance Project in 1996.
-This curated electronic copy is now released and is in **the public domain**.
+The electronic copy produced by the HELFI project is now released and is in **the public domain**.

 1. The Leningrad Codex of the Hebrew Bible, the Tanakh.
 The HELFI corpus contains the electronic version known as [Westminster Leningrad Codex WLC 4.20](http://www.tanach.us/Pages/TEIHeader.xml).
 This XML version is maintained by the J. Alan Groves Center for Advanced Biblical Research. **All biblical Hebrew text, in any format, may be viewed or copied without restriction** according to the [License](http://www.tanach.us/License.html).